apify/tester-mcp-client/README.md

 ## 📖 How does it work?

-The Apify MCP Client connects to a running MCP server over Server-Sent Events (SSE) and it does the following:
+The Apify MCP Client connects to a running MCP server over **HTTP streamable** (recommended) or SSE and it does the following:

-- Initiates an SSE connection to the MCP server `/sse`.
+- Initiates a streamable HTTP connection to the MCP server or SSE connection (`/sse`).
 - Sends user queries to the MCP server via `POST /message`.
 - Receives real-time streamed responses (via `GET /sse`) that may include LLM output, and **tool usage** blocks
 - Based on the LLM response, orchestrates tool calls and displays the conversation